henryhe320/LordOfTheRingsReference/README.md

 ## english or pseudocode description of algorithm

-for each direction (up, right, down, left, in that order):
+for each direction (N, E, S, W, in that order):
- * if the next step in that direction is legal, take a step in that direction and call the recursive abstraction
+ * take a step in that direction and if the step is legal, call the recursive abstraction
- * if path in that direction doesn't work, take a step back
+ * if the step is not legal, take a step back (restore snapshot)
  * Recursive backtracking tries the following directions (should do this even if previous step isLegal)
- * Should not take a step in the opposite direction if legal.

 ## class(es), with fields and methods
  * Class: Solver